 Oracles of God

-How must one understand the long history of spoken tradition behind the Oral Torah (Mishna, Talmuds, et al), and with so much empasis on Hebrew texts or even other languages, i.e Aramaic, Kione (Judeo Greek), Proto Arabic (Judeo-Arabic) et al; should the textual paper trail operate secondary and confirmatory?
+How should one understand the long history of spoken tradition behind the Oral Torah (Mishnah, Talmuds, et al.)?
+With so much emphasis on Hebrew texts and related languages—Aramaic, Koine (Judeo-Greek), Proto-Arabic (Judeo-Arabic), and others—should the textual paper trail serve as secondary and confirmatory rather than primary?

-I think so, as the most revelatory text is the LXX or Septuagint, produced by Jewish scribes in the 3rd-2nd century BC, it reveals the Oral Torah and given alongside the Written Torah.
-Throughout NT texts ts influence is evident; for example Jesus’ reading in the synagogue in Luke 4:16 with Isaiah 61.
-Speculative interpretations aside, the language tracks the LXX.
+I believe so.
+The most revelatory text in this regard is the Septuagint (LXX), produced by Jewish scribes in the 3rd–2nd century BCE.
+It not only preserves elements of the Oral Torah but was given alongside the Written Torah.
+Its influence is evident throughout the New Testament, as seen in Jesus’ reading from Isaiah 61 in Luke 4:16.
+Despite speculative interpretations, the language of the passage tracks with the LXX.

 Symmetry: Judaism and Christian Faith Not Christianity

-Elijah Zvi Soloveitchik (also known as Elias Soloweyczyk) was likely born in Slutzk, Russia, in 1805.
-He died in London in 1881.
-He was the grandson of Hayyim ben Isaac of Volozhin (1749–1821), founder of the Volozhin yeshiva in the Polish-Lithuanian Commonwealth.
-Elijah Zvi was an early member of the Soloveitchik family, which became a rabbinic dynasty during and after his life- time and a decendent is the current president of Yale University.
+Elijah Zvi Soloveitchik (also known as Elias Soloweyczyk) was likely born in Slutzk, Russia, in 1805 and died in London in 1881.
+He was the grandson of Hayyim ben Isaac of Volozhin (1749–1821), the founder of the Volozhin Yeshiva in the Polish-Lithuanian Commonwealth.
+An early member of the Soloveitchik rabbinic dynasty, his lineage extends to the present, with a descendant currently serving as the president of Yale University.